SUBSCRIBE to our newsletter – stay in touch and get FREE financial tips!

 When our company employees became unionized, I learned to negotiate with the union and ultimately established a great working relationship with them.

-I experienced several recessions, where sales evaporated, and experienced gaining and loosing significant customers, all of which taught me how to adjust our expenses to meet the challenge.
+I experienced several recessions, where sales evaporated, and experienced gaining and loosing significant customers, all of which taught me how to adjust our to meet the challenge.

 Most significantly, during my tenure, our industry began to change.
 Suddenly, water coolers imported from China, became available for purchase in big box department stores and our “rental income” evaporated.
 To compensate, we expanded our product line and started selling coffee and office refreshment products.
 My ability to pivot the business came in part from the courage I gained a three-year Harvard Business School program for Owners and Presidents of Company’s (graduate OPM32); the program taught me how to adapt to change.